Bayesian spatio-temporal weighted regression for integrating missing and misaligned environmental data: Simulation Study

 Figure ~\ref{fig:simparam} illustrates the effect of model misspecification on parameter estimation.
-When $\tilde{r} < r$ and $\tilde{q} < q$, the model tends to overestimate parameters and exhibit greater variability than the correctly specified model.
+When $\tilde{r} < r$ and $\tilde{q} < q$, the model is more prone to overestimating parameters.
 In particular, we observe large biases in the estimated scale parameter of the spatial kernel function.
 This pattern appeared both with full data setting and under missingness.
 A larger value or $\xi_1$ corresponds to a more uniform weighting across the radius (i.e. slower decay).
 Consequently, selecting a smaller radius can lead the model to overestimate the influence of predictors within $\tilde r$ to compensate for omitted contributions from $\mathcal A_{\tilde r, r}(\mathbf s)$.
-Similarly, the effect of parameter $\beta_1$ is overestimated to offset the mean bias induced by the reduced integration domain.
+Similarly, the effect of parameters $\beta_0$ and $\beta_1$ is overestimated to offset the mean bias induced by the reduced integration domain.
+However, $\xi_2$ is estimated more consistently because the true data-generating process assumes a faster temporal decay than the lag parameter used to generate the data.
+However, because estimates of the scale parameters are sporadic, stronger priors should be favoured if model inference and interpretability are of primary concern.
 With missing data, the numerical approximation introduces some bias; even with the true $(r,q)$, parameter estimates are positively biased and the bias is typically exacerbated under model misspecification.
-The top left panel in Figure \ref{fig:simoos} displays the distribution of the noise parameter $\sigma^2$.
-Misspecification of the mean process results in systematically higher estimates of $\sigma^2$.
-In the presence of missing data, estimated $\sigma^2$ is generally larger, reflecting increased uncertainty.

-Despite these biases, the $R^2$ values remain relatively high, particularly when a reduced region of integration is selected.
-This pattern persists in the presence of missing data.
-Similarly, the mean-squared error is low relative to the performance under the true parameters, although misspecified models exhibit greater variability in out-of-sample performance.
-Under the full data setting, coverage of the reduced model is lower, with prediction interval widths ranging from 2.81 to 6.30, compared to the wider intervals of the extended model (2.75 to 8.44).
-Finally, even with missing data, out-of-sample performance remains strong, with coverage exceeding 95\%, reflecting wider prediction intervals and higher uncertainty estimates.
+Under the full data setting, the out-of-sample deviations ($\hat Y(\mathbf s,t)-Y(\mathbf s,t)$) results in Figure \ref{fig:simoos} align with Corollary 1.
+When the kernel functions decay to zero within the true region of integration, selecting larger $\tilde r$ and $\tilde q$ reduces the mean bias compared to a smaller integration region.
+Additionally, predictions are underestimated when choosing smaller lags with lower coverage of the 95\% prediction intervals.
+In the presence of missing data, we observe similar patterns in the deviations of the predictions from the true value.
+Most importantly, our proposed numerical approximation produces robust model predictions with high coverage of the prediction intervals.
+These results show that in practice choosing sufficiently large lag values ensures both reliable parameter estimation and predictions.